tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

 Unlike Python's built-in struct module, these routines are specialized to handle data that's not strictly byte-aligned.

-.. function:: Substream(is_little_endian)

-   Returns an empty :class:`BitstreamReader` substream.
-   This is meant as a container for new data to be appended to it via :meth:`BitstreamReader.substream_append`.

 .. function:: format_size(format_string)

    Given a format string as used by :meth:`BitstreamReader.parse`